starkinfra/sdk-php/README.md

 }
 ```

-### Get an Pix infraction
+### Get a PixInfraction

-After its creation, information on an Pix Infraction may be retrieved by its id.
+After its creation, information on a Pix Infraction may be retrieved by its id.

 ```php
 use StarkInfra\PixInfraction;